π’ I am currently on the job market. I'd be happy to connect!

 Work in Progress (projects that I’m currently leading)

-Layer-4 load balancers are a popular solution to high tail latencies but perform poorly under unpredictable workloads and traffic bursts because they statically assign connections to servers.
+Layer-4 load balancers are a popular approach to preventing high tail latencies, but existing solutions have fundamental limitations under unpredictable workloads and traffic bursts due to their static assignment of connections to servers.
 We propose the first dynamic L4 load balancer with μs-scale stateful connection migration.
 Our system leverages two trends β programmable switches and kernel-bypass β to efficiently implement TCP migration without packet loss, while maintaining transparency to clients.

 Publications